Privacy Hub

 Resellers/Distributors

-Equifax has arrangements with other organisations to enable them to supply Equifax services to end clients.
-Equifax will accordingly disclose personal data to such resellers and distributors for this purpose, and those resellers and distributors will either operate as independent controllers or as data processors for and on behalf of the relevant end client.
-Details of our primary resellers are shown here and will be updated as appropriate from time to time:
+Equifax has arrangements with other organisations to enable them to supply Equifax services to their own clients.
+In these circumstances, Equifax will disclose personal data to resellers and distributors, and those resellers and distributors will either operate as independent controllers or as data processors for and on behalf of the relevant end client.
+Details of our primary resellers are shown here and will be updated as appropriate:

 GB Group plc (‘GBG’)